 Diabetes and High Blood Pressure: What Can You Eat?

-Many people suffer from these two diseases and might think it’s too hard to follow a diet that excludes salt and sugar.
+Many people suffer from diabetes and high blood pressure, so they might think it’s too hard to follow a diet that excludes salt and sugar.
 However, it’s possible to do so and still enjoy yummy foods.
 Many times, the key is knowing how to enjoy them.

-It is possible to carry out a healthy diet that meets the needs of both conditions, however.
-In today’s article we want to share with you what you can eat if you suffer from diabetes and high blood pressure.
+It’s possible to eat a healthy diet for the needs of both conditions, without depriving yourself of yummy foods.
+Here, we tell you what you can eat if you suffer from diabetes and hypertension.
+Take note!

 Tips for diabetics and people with high blood pressure

-It’s very important that you respect the recommendations of your doctor concerning what you can and cannot eat, or what foods are better reduced and avoided.
+It’s very important that you respect the recommendations of your doctor concerning what you can and can’t eat, or what foods you should reduce and avoid.

 Aside from what you eat, there are certain habits that can make the difference between leading a healthy life or one where your diabetes and high blood pressure symptoms don’t allow you to perform your daily activities.

 - Don’t consume processed foods (in big amounts or regularly), those soaked in brine, or smoked meats.

 - Measure your glucose and blood pressure at the same time every day (for example, after breakfast, before lunch, or after a nap).